Origin

-The ginkgo tree (Ginkgo biloba) is probably the oldest plant species in the world and has been at home on earth for around 200 million years.
-It originally comes from China, where the oldest ginkgo tree is over 5,000 years old.
-Today the ginkgo tree is cultivated worldwide.
-As the last survivor of the plant genus “Ginkgaceae”, the Ginkgo biloba is neither a deciduous tree nor a conifer and is not only therefore an absolute phenomenon in botany.
+The ginkgo tree (Ginkgo biloba) is probably the oldest plant species in the world and has been on earth for around 200 million years.
+It originally comes from China, where the oldest ginkgo tree, which is over 5,000 years old, is also found.
+Today, the ginkgo tree is cultivated worldwide.
+As the last survivor of the plant genus "Ginkgaceae", the ginkgo biloba is neither a deciduous nor a coniferous tree and is therefore an absolute phenomenon in botany.

-The Ginkgo biloba even inspired Goethe to dedicate his own poem to it:
+The Ginkgo biloba even has Goethe inspired to dedicate a poem to him:

 “Ginkgo Biloba